 When the scene is repeated for a third time, the visiting prime minister addresses his colleague: “My dear friend, I’ve seen many things in my life, but never anything as remarkable as this.
 Would you be willing to share with me the secret of this Rule Number 6?”
 “Very simple,” replies the resident prime minister.
 “Rule Number 6 is ‘Don’t take yourself so damn seriously.’”

 “Ah,” says his visitor, “that is a fine rule.”
 After a moment of pondering, he inquires, “And what, may I ask, are the other rules?” … “There aren’t any.”

-Go ahead and apply Rule Number 6 at work, at home and in life this week!
+When we apply Rule Number 6 at work, at home and in life, we find our Middle Ground.